shyamupa/wiki_candgen/README.md

 ### Requirements
 1. The output of the [wikidump_preprocessing](https://github.com/shyamupa/wikidump_preprocessing) generated under the OUTDIR folder, is required for this project.
 Follow the instructions in that repo for the language of your choice.
 You also need to prepare the output for the English Wikipedia.

-I usually make a softlink to the outdir folders generated above under a `data` folder
+Make a softlink to the outdir folders generated above under a `data` folder
 ```bash
 $ ln -s path/to/outdir/for/enwiki data/enwiki
 ```